 - Bariatric Surgery as a tool for weightloss.
 Our nutritionist discusses the pre-operation diet and nutrition requirements leading up to surgery.

 - How safe is bariatric surgery?
 Dr. Billmeier discusses the benefits, risks, and some of the short- and long-term complications of bariatric surgery.

-New patient appointment - Your first new patient appointment will be 2 hours long.
-You will be scheduled with the either the surgeon or the nurse practitioner and the dietician.
-Your previous dieting history, current dietary and lifestyle changes, as well as your medical and surgical history will be reviewed.
-Additional testing will be recommended, if needed.
+New patient appointment: Your first new patient appointment will be 2 hours long.
+You will be scheduled with either the surgeon or the nurse practitioner and the dietician.
+Your previous dieting history, current dietary and lifestyle changes, as well as your medical and surgical history, will be reviewed.
+Additional testing will be recommended if needed.

-Second appointment (shared medical appointment) - Your second clinical appointment will be with the bariatric nurse practitioner and dietician.
+Second appointment (shared medical appointment): Your second clinical appointment will be with the bariatric nurse practitioner and dietician.
 This will be a shared medical appointment where you and your support person will be here for approximately 2 hours.
-You and up to 8 other patients will learn about the pre- and post-surgical diet as well as risks and benefits of your surgical options.
+You and up to 8 other patients will learn about the pre- and post-surgical diet as well as the risks and benefits of your surgical options.

 Preparing for surgery

-Surgery date - After your first shared medical appointment most people will schedule surgery date.
+Surgery date: After your first shared medical appointment most people will schedule a surgery date.

 DHMC Patient Access Department will contact your insurance company to obtain insurance authorization for your surgery.
 They will contact you if there is a problem or a denial from your insurance company.